cathmmitchell/plottingOceanDataWithR/plottingOceanDataWithR.md

   mutate(fluorescence = as.vector(interpReference$z))
 ```

+**Aside for wiki perhaps: point out potential problem of column wise vs
+row wise flattening of the matrix**

 Now we have our data frame - can we plot our data as before?

 ``` r